stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 </script>
 ```

-The folder `node_modules/ngx-extended-pdf-viewer/assets/inline-locale-files` contains snippet files you can simply copy into your HTML page.
+The folder `node_modules/ngx-extended-pdf-viewer/assets/inline-locale-files` contains snippet files you can copy into your HTML page.

-_Hint_: You can also add the language definition in another HTML file.
+_Hint_: You can add the language definition in an arbitrary HTML file.
 The bottom line is that the HTML snippet is already part of the DOM when the PDF viewer is initialized.
 Cluttering the root index file with the translations is an ugly and inflexible hack, but it works.

-If you're using the "inline" approach, don't set `useBrowserLocale` (or set it explicitly to `false`).
+If you use the "inline" approach, don't set `useBrowserLocale` (or set it explicitly to `false`).

 </details>